kb100/signal-authenticator/README.md

-Since phone numbers are not necessarily public information, unless the `nostrictpermissions` option is passed to `pam_signal_authenticator.so`, a user must own their `.signal_authenticator` file and that the file is not allowed to be read by other users:
+Since phone numbers are not necessarily public information, unless the `nostrictpermissions` option is passed to `pam_signal_authenticator.so`, a user must own their `.signal_authenticator` file and the file is not allowed to be read by other users:

 ```
 chown user:user ~/.signal_authenticator